Evolution of a modified binomial random graph by agglomeration: Proof of Theorem

-where $I_k^i=1$ if the $k$-th super-vertex of size $i$ is isolated and 0 otherwise.
-Note that $I_k^i=1$ if the $k$-th super-vertex of size $i$ is not connected with any other super-vertex of size $i$ and neither connected with any other super-vertex of size $j\neq i$.
+Note that $I_k^i=1$ if the $k$-th super-vertex of size $i$ is not connected with any other super-vertex of size $i$ and connected with any other super-vertex of size $j\neq i$ neither.
 Since the super-vertices are connected independently of each other, we have

 and hence